Bhargavi84/Explore-Ireland-MS2/README.md

 ### Testing User Stories from UX section.
 ___

-* **People who do not have any travel plans or have no clarity where to go:**
+### People who do not have any travel plans or have no clarity where to go:
     * I want to get interest for my next travel.
-    * Image Carousel has attractive high-resolution images to encourages the travel interest.
+    * Image carousel has attractive high-resolution images to encourages the travel interest.
     * I want to be able to understand what kind of travel experience I am being offered and explore it from the comfort zone.
-    * The Cards Section of the website is easily accessible and has got all the information needed.
+    * The cards section of the website is easily accessible and has got all the information needed.
     * I want to see more about the sections I'm interested in.
-    * The Cards Section has "show more" buttons to expand the text, allowing users to read the full information on the topics.
+    * The cards section has "show more" buttons to expand the text, allowing users to read the full information on the topics.
     * I want to use interactive elements of the website.
-    * The Map Section has markers for each highlighted location.
+    * The Map section has markers for each highlighted location.
 Markers are clickable and allow users to view the image of the destination to the right side of the page, as well as the brief description.

-* **People making their online bookings**
+### People making their online bookings
     * I want to know the current situation with Covid-19 in Ireland.
-    * The Covid-19 Section is visible when users land on the website.
-"Latest travel advice" link, when clicked, takes users to the Ireland's page of the Irish Government's Foreign Travel Advice website.
+    * The Covid-19 section is visible when users enter the website.
+"Latest travel advice" link, when clicked, takes users to the Ireland's page of the Irish Government's foreign travel advice website.
     * I want to use the easily accessible simple navigation bar to select the section of the website that I need.
     * The navigation bar is fixed to the top of the page and easily attainable from all screen size devices.
 On a small sized devices it collapses into a hamburger menu.
     * I want to see beautiful images of new locations I could visit.
     * The carousel slide contains high-quality large images.
-    * I want to find out why Ireland is know as Emerald Isle, history of St. Patricks's Day and Irish Food culture, all about the History & culture and Heritage of Ireland.
+    * I want to find out why Ireland is know as "Emerald Isle", history of St. Patricks's Day and irish food culture, all about the history & culture and heritage of Ireland.
-    * This information can be easily found in the Cards Section of the website.
+    * This information can be easily found in the cards Section of the website.
 Users can use interactive "Show more" / "Show less" button to expand / collapse the section.
     * I want to have access to all necessary travel information I need to plan my trip.
     * The sections of the website are properly categorized, labelled and easily accessible.
     * I can click the "checkbox" button to receive a newsletter with travel insights and updates.
     * The Contact Page is easily accessible through the navigation menu and users can register their interest to receive a newsletter.

-* **People who are travelling inside the Ireland**
+### People who are travelling inside the Ireland
     * I want to to use the google map to find attractive places to visit locally and deciding which places to visit.
     * The Map Section markers displays most beautiful locations where in users can get attracted to the place and it also displays an image of the location when clicked.
-    * I want to use Social Media websites for more information.
+    * I want to use social media websites for more information.
-    * The Social Icons are easily accessible in the footer bar and allow users to access the website's social media pages in the seperate tab.
+    * The social icons are easily accessible in the footer bar and allow users to access the website's social media pages in the seperate tab.
     * I want to communicate if I have any questions or queries.
-    * The Contact Form allows users to contact with their queries.
+    * The contact Form allows users to contact with their queries.

 ## Further Testing